AlexisBallo2/middDevNotes/MiddDev/Lesson Plans/L0 - HTML, CSS.md

 - p (paragraph)

 ## The \<head></head\>
 Here you will declare file imports, file attributes, and other things.
+Not super important yet!

 # CSS Basics